 - Suitability for Telehealth: State that the provider will determine, in accordance with laws, if a condition is appropriate for telehealth.

-- Privacy and Security Measures: Describe any secuirty protocols used (e.g., data encryption, password protection) and potential privacy risks.
+- Privacy and Security Measures: Describe any security protocols used (e.g., data encryption, password protection) and potential privacy risks.
 HIPAA does not require education on these risks, but it is best practice to inform patients.

 - Hold Harmless Clause: Include a clause absolving liability for informtion lost due to technical failures.